kestra-io/docs/content/docs/expressions/index.md

 Pebble templating offers a myriad of ways to parse expressions.

 The example below will parse the Pebble expressions within the `variables` based on the `inputs` and `trigger` values.
-Both variables use the [Null-Coalescing Operator](./02.expression-usage.md#null-coalescing-operator) to use the first non-null value.
+Both variables use the Null-Coalescing Operator `??` to use the first non-null value.

 Here, the first variable `trigger_or_yesterday` will evaluate to a `trigger.date` if the flow runs on schedule.
 Otherwise, it will evaluate to the yesterday's date by using the `execution.startDate` minus one day.

 The second variable `input_or_yesterday` will evaluate to the `mydate` input if it's provided.
-Otherwise, it will evaluate to the yesterday's date — again, using the `execution.startDate` and subtracting one day with the help of the `dateAdd` function.
+Otherwise, it will evaluate to the yesterday's date calculated using the `execution.startDate` and subtracting one day with the help of the `dateAdd` function.

 ```yaml
 id: render_complex_expressions